yukiar/distil_wic/README.md

 eval_monolingual.sh
 ```

-We preprocessed the evaluation corpora for simply sentence segmentation and tokenization.
+We preprocessed the evaluation corpora with simple sentence segmentation and tokenization.
 ```
 preprocess_eval_corpora_monolingual.sh
 ```